Hajime Sakaki

 Hajime Sakaki (August 28, 1856 – February 6, 1897) was a Japanese physician and the first professor of psychiatry in that country.
 Though he was a proponent of biological psychiatry, Sakaki ran a Tokyo insane asylum and he made early attempts to introduce work therapy for confined psychiatric patients.
 Using field work and his study of patients in the asylum, Sakaki created a classification and diagnosis system for psychiatric disorders.

 Sakaki mentored Shuzo Kure, who became Sakaki's successor and ultimately advanced the institutionalization of the mentally ill.

 Education

 In the years just before Sakaki entered medicine, it had been common for Japanese medical schools to be staffed entirely by German professors.
 Japanese students began to travel to Germany for their medical training, and over time many of them returned to Japan to teach at the medical schools.
-The government of Japan funded Sakaki's psychiatry training in Germany from 1882 to 1886.
+When Sakaki completed his medical degree at Imperial University at Tokyo, the government of Japan funded Sakaki's psychiatry training in Germany from 1882 to 1886.

 In Germany, Sakaki was influenced by the lectures of physicians including Erwin Bälz, Karl Friedrich Otto Westphal and Emanuel Mendel.
 His study of psychiatry was complemented by work on the histology of the central nervous system.
 Biological psychiatry was prominent in Europe, and Sakaki came to view mental illness as having organic underpinnings.